-- Assess policies, programs, and funding mechanisms to stimulate energy research and development, support business and market development of emerging clean energy technologies, and bridge the gaps to full commercialization of new products that support clean energy needs; - Discuss how New York can accelerate the development of clean energy industries and products, facilitate coordination between universities and industries, and encourage the growth of regional and statewide technology partnerships; - Discuss how New York can continue to develop an in-state supply chain of clean energy businesses; - Assess future energy needs to support strategic economic growth in New York.
+- Assess policies, programs, and funding mechanisms to stimulate energy research and development, support business and market development of emerging clean energy technologies, and bridge the gaps to full commercialization of new products that support clean energy needs; - Discuss how New York can accelerate the development of clean energy industries and products, facilitate coordination between universities and industries, and encourage the growth of regional and statewide technology partnerships; - Discuss how New York can continue to develop an in-state supply chain of clean energy businesses; and - Assess future energy needs to support strategic economic growth in New York.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: public-private partnerships and similar approaches to ensure access to adequate investment capital to grow clean energy innovation, research and development (R&D), and manufacturing in New York; opportunities to leverage that growth on the national and international stages; regional economic development opportunities, including existing community development programs, with a focus on unlocking opportunities in underutilized or blighted areas; innovation market mapping to determine opportunities for incubators, industry partnerships, workforce development, and similar opportunities; a framework to prioritize specific State-supported market engagements and activities to maximize impact; the equitable distribution of benefits from innovation and economic development; and coordination of State and federal investments to support clean energy economic development goals.
+Among the issues that the State Energy Planning Board will take under consideration are: public-private partnerships and similar approaches to ensure access to adequate investment capital to grow clean energy innovation, research and development (R&D), and manufacturing in New York; opportunities to leverage that growth in national and international markets; regional economic development opportunities, including existing community development programs, with a focus on unlocking opportunities in underutilized or economically distressed areas; innovation market mapping to determine opportunities for incubators, industry partnerships, workforce development, and similar opportunities; a framework to prioritize specific State-supported market engagements and activities to maximize impact; the equitable distribution of benefits from innovation and economic development; support for Minority and Women-Owned Business Enterprise (MWBE) participation in energy infrastructure projects and clean energy economic development; and coordination of State and federal investments to support clean energy economic development goals.
+The Board will consider the growth of strategic, energy-intensive industries and energy sector strategies to affordably meet and manage the associated energy demands.